 The Eternal Feminine is an ever-evolving celebration of women.

-To date, six variations of the program have been performed, from Toronto’s Kensington Market to St. John’s United Church in Oakville to a nature sanctuary in Rosseau, Ontario.
+To date, six variations of the program have been performed, from sacred spaces in Toronto and Oakville to a nature sanctuary in Rosseau, Ontario.
 Through timeless themes like love, loss, fantasy, relationships, and motherhood, each program features women poets, women composers, and women characters to explore the feminine experience.

 Daniella Theresia recently released a CD entitled “The Eternal Feminine,” featuring Suzanne Yeo (pianist).
-This recording includes Songs 2-5 from the song set “The Years” by American composer Lori Laitman, set to poetry by Sara Teasdale.
+This recording includes Songs 2-5 from “The Years” by American composer Lori Laitman, set to poetry by Sara Teasdale.

 A digital album of “The Eternal Feminine: Part One” is also available, featuring Perri Lo (pianist).
 This recording includes works by Alma Mahler-Werfel, Poldowski, and selections from “Songs Out of Sorrow” by American composer John Duke (also set to Sara Teasdale’s poetry).